radu-dogaru/V-CNN/README.md

 # V-CNN
-Versatile CNN (for image classification, can be optimized to efficient TinyML solutions : good validation accuracy yet low complexity
+Versatile CNN (for image classification, can be optimized to provide efficient TinyML solutions : good validation accuracy yet low complexity)

 Code is avalailable to run in Google COLAB (or in Kaggle platform)